Given a scatterplot showing a strong negative linear relationship... | Study Prep in Pearson+

 Master Correlation Coefficient with a bite sized video explanation from PatrickStart learning

-Suppose Figure 1 shows a scatterplot of two variables with points closely clustered around a straight line that slopes upward.
-Which of the following best describes the statistical relationship indicated in Figure 1?
+Which of the following correlation coefficients represents the strongest relationship between two variables?

-Which of the following relationships would most likely have the weakest correlation?
+Which of the following is an advantage of the (correlation coefficient) over the (covariance) when measuring the relationship between two variables?

-Which of the following situations best describes the concept of causation rather than just correlation?
+Which of the following can be used to show a cause-and-effect relationship between two variables?

 Correlation Coefficient practice set